Roy Emerson: Awards and honours

 Emerson was inducted into the International Tennis Hall of Fame in 1982 and the Sport Australia Hall of Fame in 1986.
 The main court for the Suisse Open Gstaad, a tournament which Emerson won five times and where he played his last match as a professional, is named Roy Emerson Arena in his honour.

-In 2000, he was awarded the Australian Sports Medal, and in 2001 received the Centenary Medal.
+In 2000, Emerson was awarded the Australian Sports Medal, and in 2001 received the Centenary Medal.

 The Roy Emerson trophy, which is awarded to the male champion at the Brisbane International, is named in his honour.
 In 2009 Emerson was inducted into the Queensland Sport Hall of Fame.
 He was honoured during the 2013 Australian Open at the Australian Open Legends' Lunch.

 In 2014, the Brisbane City Council named the new tennis centre in Milton at Frew Park after Roy Emerson.
 The same year at Blackbutt, the Roy Emerson Museum was opened by Roy Emerson.
 On the 18 January 2017, a statue of Roy Emerson was unveiled at the Blackbutt Museum.